xinux6/Android_Sprint1_Challenge/README.md

 * your repository will hold items in a `List` object and manage access to that list from the ViewModel, all access to that list must be done throught the `ViewModel`, then the `Repository`

+* This is very similar to our note taking app, however, there are two functionality changes
+  * Added Save button for user to not have to press back to return
+  * Added Delete button and functionality.
+This will work very similarly to the add/edit functionality.
+Check the `ArrayList` documentation if you need help figuring out how to remove items from a list